-Considerations for Hiking Eagle Point Trail:
+Considerations for Hiking Emerald Point Trail:

-- Emerald Bay becomes excessively crowded, especially on the weekends during the summer so plan to visit on weekdays and/or arrive before 10 a.m.
+- Emerald Bay becomes excessively crowded, especially on the weekends during the summer.
+So plan to visit on weekdays and/or arrive before 10 a.m.

-- Exercise extreme caution when walking along or across State Route 89 at Emerald Bay
+- Exercise extreme caution when walking along or across State Route 89 at Emerald Bay.

-- Dogs are not allowed on any of the roads or trails that go down into Emerald Bay
+- Dogs are not allowed on any of the roads or trails that go down into Emerald Bay.

-- Drones are not allowed in Emerald Bay or any other State Parks in the Sierra District
+- Drones are not allowed in Emerald Bay or any other State Parks in the Sierra District.

-- Adhere to all Leave No Trace principles
+- Adhere to all Leave No Trace principles.

-- There are few trail signs and markers on public lands in the Tahoe region, so unless there are tracks to follow, the correct route may be difficult to identify–when in doubt, turn back
+- There are few trail signs and markers on public lands in the Tahoe region.
+So, unless there are tracks to follow, the correct route may be difficult to identify.
+When in doubt, turn back.

-- Be prepared for inclement weather and carry plenty of warm clothes, food, and water
+- Be prepared for inclement weather and carry plenty of warm clothes, food, and water.

-- Leave an itinerary of your plans with someone who’ll call emergency services if you don’t return by your prescribed time
+- Leave an itinerary of your plans with someone who’ll call emergency services if you don’t return by your prescribed time.

-Parking Directions for Hiking Eagle Point Trail:
+Parking Directions for Hiking Emerald Point Trail: